bitpay/bitcore/CONTRIBUTING.md

 Avoid constants in the code as much as possible.
 Magic strings are also magic numbers.

-### G2 - General: Internal Objects should be Instances
+### G2 - General: Internal Objects Should be Instances

 If a class has a `publicKey` member, for instance, that should be a `PublicKey` instance.

-### G3 - General: Internal amounts must be integers representing Satoshis
+### G3 - General: Internal Amounts Must be Integers Representing Satoshis

 Avoid representation errors by always dealing with satoshis.
 For conversion for frontends, use the `Unit` class.

-### G4 - General: Internal network references must be Network instances
+### G4 - General: Internal Network References Must be Network Instances

 A special case for [G2](#g2---general-internal-objects-should-be-instances) all network references must be `Network` instances (see `lib/network.js`), but when returned to the user, its `.name` property should be used.

-### G5 - General: Objects should display nicely in the console
+### G5 - General: Objects Should Display Nicely in the Console

 Write a `.inspect()` method so an instance can be easily debugged in the console.